forderud/RunInSandbox/README.md

 # Run in Sandbox
-Work-in-progress code for launching executables and out-of-process COM server in a sandboxed environment on the *same machine*.
+Work-in-progress code for launching executables and out-of-process COM server in a sandboxed low-integrity or [AppContainer](https://docs.microsoft.com/en-us/windows/desktop/secauthz/appcontainer-for-legacy-applications-) environment on the *same machine*.

 ## Executable sandboxing
 Run `RunInSandbox.exe ExePath` to launch the `ExePath` application in a AppContainer process.
 This works for `STARTUPINFOEX`-based process creation, but not when using a "LowBox" token for process creation.